Chart Color Schemes

 Parafield Gardens's population is slightly younger than the national pattern

-The median age in Parafield Gardens is 36 years, which is slightly below Greater Adelaide's average of 39 years and also slightly below Australia's median age of 38 years.
-Compared to Greater Adelaide, Parafield Gardens has a higher proportion of residents aged 5-14 (13.0%) but fewer residents aged 75-84 (5.5%).
-Between the 2021 Census and the present, the population share of those aged 75 to 84 has increased from 4.7% to 5.5%, while the proportion of those aged 5 to 14 has decreased from 14.0% to 13.0%.
-By the year 2041, Parafield Gardens is projected to experience significant changes in its age distribution.
-Notably, the 45 to 54 age group is expected to grow by 14%, increasing from 2,068 to 2,366 people.
-The aging population trend is evident, with those aged 65 and above accounting for 67% of projected population growth.
-Conversely, population declines are projected for the 25 to 34 age group and the 0 to 4 age cohort.
+The median age in Parafield Gardens is 36 years, which is slightly lower than Greater Adelaide's average of 39 years and also slightly lower than Australia's median age of 38 years.
+Compared to Greater Adelaide, Parafield Gardens has a higher proportion of residents aged 5-14 (13.2%) but fewer residents aged 75-84 (5.6%).
+Between the 2021 Census and present, the population aged 75-84 has increased from 4.7% to 5.6%, while the proportion of those aged 5-14 has decreased from 14.0% to 13.2%.
+By 2041, Parafield Gardens is projected to experience significant shifts in its age composition.
+Notably, the 45-54 age group is expected to grow by 14%, reaching a total of 2,356 people from 2,065.
+The aging population trend is evident, with those aged 65 and above accounting for 67% of projected growth.
+Conversely, population declines are anticipated for the 25-34 and 0-4 age groups.